 The power of word-of-mouth marketing is the elephant in the room for retailers and brands.
 They understand the clout of personal recommendations.
 However, they’ve been at a loss as to how to motivate and reward their customers to spread the word at scale.

-People recommend products and services directly to each other billions of times each day, and this drives an estimated $3 trillion in annual global commerce.
+People recommend products and services directly to each other billions of times each day, driving an estimated $3 trillion in annual global commerce.

-Personal endorsements are undisputedly the most powerful influencer of purchase decision making.
-According to Nielsen, 84 percent of consumers say they either completely or somewhat trust recommendations from family, colleagues, and friends about products and services — making these recommendations the highest ranked source for trustworthiness.
+Personal endorsements are undisputedly the most powerful influencers of purchase decision-making.
+According to Nielsen, 84 percent of consumers say they either completely or somewhat trust recommendations from family, colleagues, and friends about products and services, making these recommendations the highest-ranked source for trustworthiness.

 In other words, you don’t have to be an “Influencer” to have influence.